hahayonghuming/JianyuSu.github.io/_pages/about.md

 # About Me
 ## Current Status
-I am a machine learning engineer/ Software Architect @JD.com (doctoral management trainee).
+I am a machine learning engineer/software architect @JD.com (doctoral management trainee).
 * I works at the advertisement group @JD.com (Business Growth BU, JD.com)
 * I am interested in various aspects (Matching, Ranking, etc) that involoves display advertising
 * I mainly focus on optimizing the matching architecture for the advertisement group.
 Our paper *Smart Index: A Hybrid Approach that Unifies Rule-based and Model-based Retrieval in Display Advertising System at JD.com*, which elaborates on our attempts to improve the retrieval system, is under review.